 \ Third year students choose 6 optional courses (3 in period 3.1 and 3 in period 3.2) in addition to the semester project in semester 1 of year 3.
-In case students have passed both electives of period 2.5, either the course Natural Language Processing or Introduction to Image & Video Processing can replace 1 of the third year electives.
+In case students have passed both electives of period 2.4, either the course Theoretical Computer Science or Multivariable Calculus can replace 1 of the third year electives.
 In semester 1 of year 3, student can also choose (1) elective courses at other UM bachelor programmes of at most 18 ECTS (2) the minor Entrepreneurship or (3) the educational minor.
-(4) Alternatively, students can apply for a study abroad during the elective semester at one of our exchange partners (see internationalization section below).
-Please contact the study advisor for more information.
-Also, check the Study Abroad section in the "My Organisations" section of the Canvas.
+(4) Alternatively, students can study abroad for a semester at one of our exchange partners (see internationalization section below).
+Please contact the student adviser for more information.
+Also, check the Study Abroad section in the "My Organisations" section of Canvas.